Abdullah-yasir/cypress-testcases-files-gen/README.md

 ## Getting Started

-`cy-gen` is a node.js CLI tool that creates template files, in their respective folders, with boilerplate code and file extension.
+`cygen` is a node.js CLI tool that creates template files, in their respective folders, with boilerplate code and file extension.

 To install the CLI: